adamschoenemann/clofrp/README.md

 and guarded-recursive definitions.
 On top of that, the "guardedness" of a recursive function is explicit in its type signature.

-Aside from these ideas, CloTT resembles an ordinary Haskell-inspired language.
+Aside from these ideas, CloFRP resembles an ordinary Haskell-inspired language.
 As such it features:
 - Datatype declarations alá vanilla Haskell
 - Type aliases
 - Automatic derivation of fmap (functor map) for strictly-positive types